virtualboard/vb-cli/docs/CLI.md

 ### `vb version`
 Print the CLI semantic version (supports JSON output).

+### `vb upgrade`
+Check for a newer version of vb on GitHub releases and upgrade the binary if available.
+The command automatically detects the current platform and downloads the appropriate binary for your system.

+**Behavior:**
+- Checks the latest release on GitHub
+- Compares with the current version
+- Downloads the platform-specific binary if an update is available
+- Safely replaces the current binary with the new one
+- Creates a backup during the replacement process
+- Supports JSON output format

+**Platform Support:**
+- Linux (amd64, 386, arm64, arm)
+- macOS (amd64, arm64)
+- Windows (amd64, 386, arm64, arm)

 ## Exit Codes

 `vb` surfaces rich exit codes to indicate validation errors, not found resources, lock conflicts, and more.
 Refer to `cmd/exit.go` for the complete list.